agaelema/MSP430_TLV_register_ADC_calibrate/README.md

 * CRC16 HW - To get CRC16 CCITT of TLV Table
 * CRC16 in software - to devices without CRC HW
 * Ref_out can be enable (same pin of SW1 in launchpad)

+### DISCLAIMER

+This software is provided 'as is' with no explicit or implied warranties in respect of its properties, including, but not limited to, correctness and/or fitness for purpose.